Adron/adron.github.io/_working/contents/talks/Organizing-Infrastructure-Config-and-Workflow/index.md

 #### **Applications "Iron Man Era"**

 This is the seriously bad ass era of immutable infrastructure, self-deploying applications, that are continuous integrated and delivered.
 This is where things get fast, exciting, and quality starts to dramatically improve.

-***...Updated as of August 7th, 2016***

-I *might* have the video posted here if and when it's available.
-That'll be sometime after the conference, which is September 6th-8th.

 More to come, but if you want to join the conversation, see, and hear the presentation you'll have to join Evan and I [@hashiconf](https://www.hashiconf.com/)!